 I have become attuned to the cadences of the forest.

 Daily I listen to magpie melodies.
-I know when they are communicating to me that the bird seed saucer is empty.
+I know when they are communicating that the seed plate is empty.
 ‘Ahem, please address this matter.’
-I wander outside under their watchful eyes, armed with fresh seeds, smiling to myself as feathers begin to flutter with anticipation.
-Later, a bobtail will help himself to some seed or perhaps curl up in the black saucer and absorb some heat.
+I wander outside under their watchful eyes, armed with fresh supplies, smiling to myself as feathers begin to flutter with anticipation.
+Later, a bobtail will help himself to seed or perhaps curl up on the plate and absorb some heat.
 At twilight, a foraging kangaroo may clean up any remaining grains.
-The small black plastic saucer has become a communal platter.
+The simple offering has become a communal platter.

 I admire the resilience of our wild companions.
 How exposed they are to elements, predators, human interference and so on.
 Where do these fragile bodies go when storms shake the forest?
 Where do they shelter?